fajarwz/fajarwz/README.md

 ## 💻 About Me
 - 🔥 Highly passionate in web programming and ❤️ love to 📚 explore new things.
 - 👨‍💻 Front End Stack: HTML, CSS, SASS, JavaScript, React, Next.js, TailwindCSS, Bootstrap, Hugo.
-- 🖥️ Back End Stack: PHP, Laravel, Node.js, Hapi, with Laravel as my most used stack currently.
+- 🖥️ Back End Stack: PHP, Laravel, Livewire, Node.js, Hapi, with Laravel as my most used stack currently.
 - 💾 Database Stack: MySQL, PostgreSQL with MySQL as my most used stack currently.
+- 🔧 Other Stack: Docker, Nginx, Apache HTTP Server.
 - 😃 Happy to discuss web development...
 - 📫 How to reach me: DM via LinkedIn https://linkedin.com/in/fajarwz